JosevidosaVFX/Groom_Exporter_To_Unreal/README.md

 1. Case 1(Single Frame):

-  -We drag our file (Groom) to the viewport and in Details>Translation (0,0,0)
+  - We drag our file (Groom) to the viewport and in Details>Translation (0,0,0)

-  -Double click on the imported file to set the Width
+  - Double click on the imported file to set the Width

-  -Right click on the hair file>Create Bindings>Select where we want to attach it.
+  - Right click on the hair file>Create Bindings>Select where we want to attach it.

-  -Finally we need to replace the groom and bindings files in our target geometry>Groom.
+  - Finally we need to replace the groom and bindings files in our target geometry>Groom.

 2. Case 2(Frame Range):

-  -We drag our file (Groom) to the viewport.
+  - We drag our file (Groom) to the viewport.

-  -In the Details section of the file added to the Viewport, we find Groom cache, there we will add the file (StrandsCache).
+  - In the Details section of the file added to the Viewport, we find Groom cache, there we will add the file (StrandsCache).
 Finally, we need to create a Level Sequence.

-  -With the hair selected and in the Sequence tab, click +Track>Actor To Sequencer>Add.
+  - With the hair selected and in the Sequence tab, click +Track>Actor To Sequencer>Add.
 This will create a file just below, we need to click + and select GroomCache.